-During my time working as a chef in a restaurant in Southern California, I’ve made countless batches of this authentic hummus recipe to serve as part of our highly popular mezze platter.
-After perfecting this recipe over the years, I can confidently say it’s a tried-and-true recipe and method that produces the most creamy and tasty hummus.
+During my time working as a restaurant chef in Southern California, I’ve made countless batches of this authentic hummus recipe to be served as part of our highly popular mezze board.
+I can confidently say it’s a tried-and-true recipe, made with simple ingredients and a few easy chef-tested techniques that makes this the most creamy and tasty hummus.

-- Dietary: Hummus is vegetarian, vegan, gluten-free, grain-free, dairy free and it’s a good source of plant-based protein, fiber, nutrients and healthy fats.
+- Dietary: Vegetarian, vegan, gluten-free, grain-free, and naturally dairy-free.
+Rich in plant protein, fiber, and healthy fats.

-- Tahini: A powerhouse of flavor – a bit nutty and somewhat bitter – it’s very important to purchase good-quality tahini containing one single ingredient: mechanically hulled sesame seeds.
+- Tahini: A powerhouse of flavor.
+A bit nutty and somewhat bitter, purchase good-quality tahini containing one single ingredient: mechanically hulled sesame seeds.
 Make sure you stir it well, before using it.

-- Lemon Juice: Using freshly squeezed lemon is a must.
+- Lemon Juice: Bright acidity that balances the richness of the other ingredients.
 The flavor of fresh lemon is unequivocally better than bottled juice.

 - Olive Oil: Use good quality extra virgin olive oil.